 If you've been around my blog, or my family, for awhile, you know that we love popcorn – I've got a bunch of homemade popcorn recipes on my site from nut buttery popcorn to one our faves (with an unusual origin)–Surprisingly Good Seasoned Popcorn.
 And of course there is basic popcorn for the popcorn purist.
 Seriously – that one is ALWAYS a hit no matter where we take it.

 But one thing you likely don't know is that I love Doritos.

 But I don't eat them.

-The ingredients in Doritos are nothing that I want in my or my family’s bodies.
+The ingredients in Doritos are just nothing that I want in neither my nor my family's bodies.

-Why, you ask?
-Ummm…do you like your chips topped with monosodium glutamate, Yellow 5, Yellow 6, Red 40, disodium inosinate and disodium guanylate?
+When you think about it, would you really choose to have your chips topped with monosodium glutamate, Yellow 5, Yellow 6, Red 40, disodium inosinate and disodium guanylate?